saaltone/SANNet/README.md

-# SANNet- Neural Network Framework
+# SANNet - Neural Network Framework

 ## Background
 SANNet is an artificial neural network framework that provides functionalities to build multi-layer neural networks.
 It has been born from long term interest towards artificial neural networks and curiosity to understand inner workings of neural networks.